ArsenyBurekhin/github-pages-with-jekyll/index.md

----
-title: "Welcome to my blog"
+# _Welcome to my first blog_
----

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about:
+- Git
+- Not git
+- more